h-jam/Topics-in-Bayesian-AB-testing/README.md

 ## Disclaimer

-This repo is a public version of the research project I did as fulfillemnt of my Master of Science in Statistics.
+This repo is a public version of the research project I did as fulfillment of my Master of Science in Statistics.
 This is not a package, rather a collection of code to run the methods.
 I hope to maintain an improve the code overtime, but I'm not a software developer.
-All examples are compltely made up, but the data reflects experience with AB testing in industry -so should be somewhat useful.
-All work is entirely my own in conjucntion with the University of Auckland, and in no way represents the data, interests or opinions of my employers past and present.
+All examples are completely made up, but the data reflects experience with AB testing in industry -so should be somewhat useful.
+All work is entirely my own in conjunction with the University of Auckland, and in no way represents the data, interests or opinions of my employers past and present.

 ## References
 <a id="1">[1]</a>